javier-jaime/SynthAI/README.md

 ![Critical Thinking Loop](images/CT_Loop.png)

-Using Google (Books, Docs, Gemini & NotebookLM) as a Synth AI Engine
+Using Google (Books, Docs, Gemini & NotebookLM) as a Synth AI Engine.

 ![SynthAI](images/SynthAI.png)

-And building the Semantic Layer for Knowledge Graphs on Neo4j Graph Database
+And building the Semantic Layer for Knowledge Graphs on Neo4j.